-- · amortized cost, or - · fair value through profit or loss (FVTPL)
+- amortized cost, or - fair value through profit or loss (FVTPL)

 Financial assets at amortized cost are at initial recognition measured at fair value including transaction costs.
 After initial recognition, they are measured at amortized cost using the effective interest rate method.
 Assets classified at amortized cost are held under the business model of collecting the contractual cash flows that are solely payments of principal and interest on the principal amount outstanding.
 The assets are subject to a loss allowance for expected credit losses.
-Fair value through profit or loss (FVTPL) are all other debt instruments that are not measured at amortized cost.
-Financial instruments in this category are recognized at fair value at initial recognition and changes in fair value are recognized in profit or loss.
+Fair value through profit or loss (FVTPL) are all other debt instruments that are not measured at fair value at initial recognition and changes in fair value are recognized in profit or loss.
 The group does not hold any instruments classified as Fair value through Consolidated comprehensive income statement (FVOCI).